 What is the minimum payment on a credit card?

-A credit card minimum payment is the lowest amount you can pay every month while still remaining current on your account.
+A credit card minimum payment is the lowest amount you can pay every month while keeping your account in good standing.
 Making at least the minimum payment on your credit cards every billing cycle ensures that you do not get stuck with late fees, penalty APRs or derogatory marks on your credit report.

 While it’s a good idea to make more than the minimum payment every month—especially because your credit card issuer will charge interest on any balance remaining after you make your credit card minimum payment—making at least the minimum payment on your credit cards is one of the best things you can do to maintain a positive credit history.